 Possible complications from treatment

 Often, the treatment of nephrotic syndrome requires a course of steroid medicines or other medicines to suppress the immune system (see below).
 Some people develop side-effects and complications from these treatments, especially if the treatment requires high doses, or is for long periods.

 Do I need any tests for nephrotic syndrome?

 To confirm nephrotic syndrome

 A simple 'dipstick' test of your urine can confirm that it contains a lot of protein.
 Protein in the urine is not always due to nephrotic syndrome but is often a cause of underlying kidney disease.
-(An exception would be protein in the urine caused by a urinary tract infection.)
+(There are exceptions, such as protein in the urine caused by a urinary tract infection, exercise, or dehydration.)
 The amount of protein lost can be measured by more detailed urine and blood tests.
 You are likely to be asked to give an early morning urine sample.
-Previously, you might have been asked to collect all the urine that you pass in a 24-hour period, so the total amount of protein lost in a day can be measured.
+Previously, you might have been asked to collect all the urine that you passed over 24 hours, but this no longer routinely done and is not necessary.
 A low blood level of albumin combined with a lot of protein found in the urine usually confirms that you have nephrotic syndrome.

 To find the cause of the nephrotic syndrome